jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/latches-flipflops.rst

     Example clock signal.
 This signal has a constant frequency and oscillates between a low and high signal.

-* Typically, one would want to synchronize when data is stored with the clock cycles
+* Typically, one would want to synchronize when data is stored in latches with the clock cycles
+* A simple solution to this is to use the clock signal as the enable signal for the D latch
-* However, the D latch with enable will change the value stored whenever the clock enable is high
+* However, the D latch with enable will change the value stored whenever the enable is high
 * For practical reasons, the data should only be latched the instant the clock pulses

 * One solution to this problem is to combine two D latches in series, but carefully control when each D latch is enabled